Archibald Alexander Gordon: The 9th Volunteer Battalion Highlanders, Royal Scots

 Major Gordon was one of the co-founders who, with James Ferguson and Andrew Gordon, established the 9th Volunteer Battalion Highlanders, Royal Scots (Lowland Division).He was commissioned a Captain on 6 August 1900 and became the first commanding officer of A-Company (the captain A. A. Gordon Cup was named in his honour).
-During theprocession of the coronation of Edward VII in 1902, he stood at the head of his battalion.
+During the procession of the coronation of Edward VII in 1902, he stood at the head of his battalion.
 He was promoted to major on 7 January 1905 and was appointed Brigade-Major in the same year.
 In May 1906 he was assigned to the Black Watch for a month after completing the Transport Course and the Course of Military Equitation at Aldershot.
 During his time with the regiment, he became good friends with Captain – later Lt.
 Colonel – James H. Clark, who was the commanding officer of B-Company and who later became the second commanding officer of the battalion when Lt.
 Colonel James Ferguson resigned his commission in 1904.
 Lt.
 Colonel Clark got killed in the First World War during the second battle of Yper on 10 May 1915 while commanding the 9th Argyll and Sutherland battalion.
 During his stay in the 9th Royal Scots, he had the pleasure to meet with General Sir Archibald Hunter DSO.
 The general got him involved in the establishment of the Queen Victoria School in Dunblane for which he received the Royal Victorian Order – 4th Class.
 Major Gordon resigned his commission with the 9th Royal Scots on 26 May 1906 to take up his duties as private secretary to Arthur Wellesley, 4th Duke of Wellington from 1906 onwards.